Aashishsharma/Learnings/Node/Node.md

 // process.on('message', function(msg) {})
 ```

-e.g. let's say we have an endpoint and that endpoint does a complex computation whivh takes lot of time, in this case if another endpoint req, is made beofre the task is complete, it will go in queue, instead use fork, spawn new process and let that process execute long task, and in main will not be blocked and next request can be consumed
 Note - you can only fork the no. of processes as much as cpu cores are present in the operating system

 ## cluster module - buil-in module - enable load balancing where os has more than cpu cores